kobolabs/metadata-style-guide/README.md

 ## AudioBook Edition
 *Required Field* - The Edition of your audiobook (Abridged or unabridged version).
 For unabridged, indicate UBR, for abridged, indicate ABR.</br>
+Because many audiobooks are abridged, it’s important to ensure the consumer knows what they are buying.
+So it’s always best practice to state whether it’s abridged or unabridged.</br>

 Should be informed within the `<DescriptiveDetail>` composite.